krishnaw14/AE-308/README.md

 part of non-dominant poles to be at least 10 times the real part of the non-dominant poles, while maintaining the 2% settling time less than 4 sec.
 What are compensated phase margin and the bandwidth?

-The matlab code, plots and detailed report of the design process is uploaded.
+The matlab code, plots and detailed report of the design process has been uploaded.
+The required specifiactions were achieved by two controllers - one used 4 lag compensators in cascade and other used a lag and a lead compensator in cascade.
+The first controller achived a better accuracy and response time and but the second controller has a simpler design procedure.